dmlc/gluon-cv/docs/how_to/contribute.rst

 Officially supported algorithms in GluonCV consist of the following five components:

 - `Model definition <https://github.com/dmlc/gluon-cv/tree/estimator/gluoncv/model_zoo>`_.
 Models are written in `mxnet.gluon.HybridBlock` or `mxnet.gluon.Block`.
-You may get a better idea to start with the implementation of famous [resnet <https://github.com/dmlc/gluon-cv/blob/estimator/gluoncv/model_zoo/resnetv1b.py) models.
+You may get a better idea to start with the implementation of famous `resnet <https://github.com/dmlc/gluon-cv/blob/estimator/gluoncv/model_zoo/resnetv1b.py`_ models.
 In addition to base `ResNetV1b` class definition, we also encourage the definition of individual network with names so that consumption of specific model variant is made easy.
-For example, `def resnet18_v1b <https://github.com/dmlc/gluon-cv/blob/estimator/gluoncv/model_zoo/resnetv1b.py#L268>`_
+For example: `def resnet18_v1b <https://github.com/dmlc/gluon-cv/blob/estimator/gluoncv/model_zoo/resnetv1b.py#L268>`_
 - Accompanying datasets, preprocessing function, data augmentation, evaluation metric, loss functions.
 You will only need to implement them in case you don't find appropriate ones in the existing library.
     - `dataset definitions <https://github.com/dmlc/gluon-cv/tree/estimator/gluoncv/data>`_
     - `data transformations <https://github.com/dmlc/gluon-cv/tree/estimator/gluoncv/data/transforms>`_